knpuniversity/symfony2-series/knpu/episode1/controller.md

 3 steps.
 That's all that's behind rendering a page:

 #.
-The URL is compared against the routes until one matches;
+The URL is compared against the routes until one matches.
 #.
-Symfony reads the `_controller` key and executes that function;
+Symfony reads the `_controller` key and executes that function.
 #.
 We build the page inside the function.

 The controller is all about us, it's where we shine.
 Whether the page is